molpopgen/libsequence/REVISION_HISTORY.md

 8. All examples have been updated to C++11, with no dependencies on external libraries like [GSL](http://gnu.org/software/gsl).
 Importantly, the GSL is still probably a better way to do random numbers than the C++11 "random" header.
 (I personally don't like the design of the C++ random number system).
 9. Lots of function prototypes have changed.
 There were some leftover foo(int x) that are now foo(const int & x).
 When called many times, the latter may be noticeably faster.
 10. A new class, Sequence::Ptable : public std::vector<Sequence::polymorhpicSite> is added.
 This is a very powerful class for maninpulating polymorphism data in a general way.
+11. The build system has been rebuilt around automake-1.14

 ###ISSUES: